 Washington Business Week – 47 Years of Preparing Students to Successfully Enter the Workforce by Giving them the Skills, Confidence, and Values to Succeed in Life

 From that single summer session and 225 kids, Washington Business Week has grown to serve more than 3,000 teens throughout Washington state through summer camps and in-school community programs each year.
 Every year dozens of businesses and hundreds of working professionals participate in providing teens a real-world experience in a variety of careers.
 Building on our highly popular business program, Washington Business Week has expanded to include career pathways in healthcare, technology, and an advanced business week program.

-In 2020 faced with the Corona Virus pandemic Washington Business Week created an innovative platform to delivery the camp virtually.
+In 2020 faced with the Corona Virus pandemic Washington Business Week created an innovative platform to deliver the camp virtually.
 Our new WILE (Washington Innovative Learning Environment) will go live for the first time for our June 2020 camp.

 Financial transparency for our supporters is paramount to the organization.
 Below you will find our most recent financial statements.

 Financials – The latest Financial Review will be available next year.

 Annual Reports – WBW produces an annual report at the end of each calendar year.

 The power of business and industry to affect positive change in our communities is immense.
 At Business Week, we have an opportunity to influence the next generation of Business Leaders, ensuring the values that create truly positive change in our world are instilled at a fundamental level.
 I always teach that profit is neither good nor bad—it’s a tool.
 How we use that tool to make the world a better place is how our businesses, and ourselves, will be defined and remembered.
 If my community is not successful, my business can never succeed.

 The first Business Week program was held at Central Washington State College as a one week program that began on August 8th.
 At Dr. Brook’s suggestion the first Business Week coincided with the U.S. Bicentennial celebration.